 Status The Ministry of Finance in Vietnam released Circular 80/2021/TT-BTC on 8 October 2021 regarding the implementation of the country's tax law, including a section on digital tax.
 Scope The rules apply in cases where an overseas business that does not have a Permanent Establishment (PE) in Vietnam carries out the following activities to organizations, or individuals in Vietnam: E-commerce Digital platform-based businesses Oher related services.
 The Circular has a tax registration and declaration requirement that will be imposed once the online portal of the Tax Authority goes live (expected to be 1 January 2022).
 The overseas supplier can directly register for tax filings or authorize a Vietnamese party to do so on its behalf.
 The authorized party is defined to include an organization or a tax agent operating under the laws of Vietnam.
-The Circular states that tax payable is calculated on revenue earned by the overseas supplier and different VAT/CIT rates will be applied depending on nature of the activities conducted.
-Three sources of information are to be used to determine and identify transactions of overseas supplier arising in Vietnam and it is the responsibility of the supplier to retain all related information used for determining Vietnam-sourced income in accordance with the Law on Tax Administration in the event of a future tax audit by the Vietnamese tax authority.
+The Circular states that tax payable is calculated on revenue earned by the overseas supplier arising in Vietnam and it is the responsibility of the supplier to retain all related information used for determining Vietnam-sourced income in accordance with the Law on Tax Administration in the event of a future tax audit by the Vietnamese tax authority.
 We note that if the overseas supplier comes from a country which has a tax treaty with Vietnam, it may be possible to submit a tax treaty claim for corporate income tax exemption if it can demonstrate it does not operate through a PE in Vietnamese parties (including Vietnamese counterparties under B2B supplies, and commercial banks/payment-service providers under B2C supplies) in withholding, declaring and paying taxes on behalf of overseas suppliers should the overseas suppliers fail to do so.
 Rate N/A Thresholds N/A Exclusions N/A Effective date 1 January 2022 EY Global Tax Alerts Vietnam releases a Circular on digital tax (29 October 2021) Vietnam implements taxation of digital transactions (14 July 2020).
-EY contact Hang Thu Nguyen Ernst & Young LLP EY Consulting Vietnam JSC hang.e.thu.nguyen@vn.ey.com
+EY contact Trang Pham Ernst & Young Vietnam Limited, Ha Noi trang.pham@vn.ey.com

-35. Zimbabwe
+37. Zimbabwe